Quadratic double ramification integrals and the noncommutative KdV hierarchy: Introduction

 One of the applications is that, through our mixed intersection theory and integrable systems techniques, we are able to compute the intersection numbers of the top Hodge class, one DR cycle, any power of the theta class and any power of the psi class at one marked point.
 Note also that noncommutative integrable systems have never appeared before in the study of the intersection theory on the moduli spaces of curves.
 Therefore, we expect that our result will provide a new tool for understanding the structure of the cohomology ring of the moduli spaces and, in particular, the structure of the DR cycle, which became the object of an intensive research in recent years (see e.g.~\cite{JPPZ17,HPS19,Pix18}).\\

 {\bf Acknowledgements}.
 We would like to thank Johannes Schmitt for providing us with an early version of the SageMath package \texttt{admcycles}, presented in \cite{DSZ20}.
 The program was used for preliminary computational experiments in the early phases of this paper.
-The work is supported by the Mathematical Center in Akademgorodok, the agreement with the Ministry of Science and Higher Education of the Russian Federation no.~075-15-2019-1675.
-This project has also received funding from the European Union's Horizon~2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement no.~797635.
+The work of A.~B. was supported by Mathematical Center in Akademgorodok under agreement No. 075-2019-1675 with the Ministry of Science and Higher Education of the Russian Federation.